msaad02/honors-thesis/data-collection/README.md

 Whether or not this is the best way to attack this problem needs more testing.
 It is very possible - frankly, very likely - that using this method will make the data generated highly specific since there are an abundance of webpages that not many people use.
 Professor webpages for instance, many of which are almost completely blank, do account for a somewhat significant portion of the data.
 More exploration could be done here, and for the future we might consider filtering the dataset down to only questions generated from specific topics.
 Maybe admissions and financial aid questions, for example.
 This is all pendent on the models generated from this dataset though, and needs considerabely more testing to know further.

 Considering this possibility however, I've made sure to save checkpoints throughout this code which specifically include URLs and their data.
 The first is the URL/HTML dictionary, and the second is a URL/GPT_question dictionary (neither available on GitHub, they are fairly large).
 If needed then, it will be possible to filter URLs to more important topics without regenerating the data from scratch.

+#### September 2023 Update

+It appears that through the dilligent cleaning steps taken this dataset seems to be pretty good.